Wealth34/Wealth34/README.md

 - 👋 Hi, I’m @Wealth34
-- 👀 I’m interested in ...knowing how to be a good I tenet users
+- 👀 I’m interested in ...knowing how to be a good internet users
 - 🌱 I’m currently learning ...on github
-- 💞️ I’m looking to collaborate on ...how to be a well and great expert in hacking
+- 💞️ I’m looking to collaborate on ...how to be a well and great expert in hacking with sherlock
 - 📫 How to reach me ...psamuelolawoyin@gmail.com

 <!---